suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 * __Average Word2Vec (Glove Vectors)__
 * __Tfidf Word2Vec__

+## Machine Learning Models

+The output variable that we are considered is a continous variable, therefore, we should be using regression techniques for predictions.
+Below are some of the machine learning and deep learning models used to predict the difficulty of texts.

 ## Outcomes
 * __TFIDF Word2Vec__ Vectorizer was the best encoding technique which results in significant reduction in the __mean absolute error__ respectively.